CPK Insurance

 • South Dakota commercial auto minimum liability is $25,000/$50,000/$25,000 if a chiropractic business owns or uses vehicles for work.

-• South Dakota requires businesses to maintain proof of general liability coverage for most commercial leases, which can matter when renting office space in a medical office location or downtown practice.
+• Most commercial leases in South Dakota require proof of general liability coverage, which can matter when renting office space in a medical office location or downtown practice.

 • The South Dakota Division of Insurance regulates insurance products sold in the state, so policy forms and endorsements should be reviewed for local compliance.